Mian-Zaid/How-to-Debug-a-website-in-iOS-safari-on-Windows/README.md

 # How-to-Debug-a-website-in-iOS-safari-on-Windows

 In this repo I explained how to debug or access the Website Console Logs of iOS/iPhone Safari on Windows.

+I have attached the screen shots for Iphone and Chrome browser on Windows.

 Here's the summarized solution for remote debugging iOS devices > iOS 11.

 #### MAKE SURE: Both iPhone and Windows PC/Laptop must be Connected with same Network